Bed bugs are on the move around the world, becoming a global pandemic. However, some cities have been hit harder than others.

 Orkin bases the list on the number of commercial and residential bed bug treatments that took place within each city that year.
 Although this does not show the extent of the problem in cases that go untreated, it does give an idea of just how widespread the insects are in the region.

-Atlanta and Philadelphia both commanded spots in the top 50 last year but this is the first year they have risen to the top 10.
+Indianapolis commanded a spot in the top 50 last year but this is the first year they have risen to the top 10.
 Clearly the bed bug problem is only growing in both cities.

-Why Are Bed Bugs so Bad in Baltimore?
+Why Are Bed Bugs So Bad in Washington?

 Nationwide Increase of Bed Bug Infestations